Hroweb/rsschool-cv/cv.md

 ## Education
 SEUA (State Enginnering University Of Armenia)
+- Faculty: «Computer Systems And Informatics»
+- Specialty: «Construction And Technology Of Electronic Systems»

 ## English
 According to my recent test, my English proficiency is between B1 Intermediate and B2 Upper Intermediate on the CEFR scale